COVID Secure - Jackdaws

-As part of our commitment to the safety and wellbeing of our staff, colleagues and participants, we are working under new operating guidelines in compliance with the latest UK Government recommendations.
+Our aim at Jackdaws in these changing times is to mitigate risk where possible.
+As part of our commitment to the safety and well-being of our staff, colleagues and participants, we are working under operating guidelines in compliance with the current UK Government recommendations.
 Social distancing and the additional health and safety requirements will have a material impact on you and how our courses operate.

 Please take some time to read the following information.

 We will be able to run our courses as the venue is Covid secure with risk mitigation in place and it is an organised activity.
 It is vital however that participants adhere to the social distancing and other mitigating measures we have put in place at all times.

 There is no need to check in via track and trace anymore, but we will still be asking you to do a lateral flow test before travelling to us, if possible.
 If you test positive or have symptoms please do not travel to us, we will arrange for you to transfer to another course or give you a credit note.

 We have completed a government mandated Risk Assessment, produced in line with the specific government guidance, which follows the UK Government’s steps to operating safely.
 We recommend you familiarise yourself with this document ahead of coming to Jackdaws.
 Please note that this is an ever-evolving document, as government guidelines and operating experience influence our approach.

 What you need to know before coming to Jackdaws

 We are now re-open and following Government guidance in order to operate safely.
 We have carried out a thorough Risk Assessment for operating courses at Jackdaws.
 We are committed to mitigating the risk to our staff and participants and we need your help as we work together to safely deliver our courses.
 Our policies are under continuous review and are subject to change as we monitor the situation and the guidance from health and government authorities is updated.